 Artificial general intelligence represents a holy grail for many computer scientists.
 The concept refers to superintelligent systems that can independently learn to perform any cognitive task that a human can do.
-It could unleash an unfathomable future known as the singularity where technology advances so rapidly that it transforms civilisation beyond our imagination.
+It could unleash an unfathomable future known as the singularity, in which technology advances so rapidly that it transforms civilisation beyond our imagination.

 Dr Jürgen Schmidhuber has wanted to build an artificial general intelligence (AGI) since he was a science fiction-loving teenager in his native Bavaria, Germany.
-His ambitions led him to enroll as a mathematics and computer science student at Munich's Technical University and then drove him south to Lugano, Switzerland to pursue the goal professionally.
+His ambitions led him to enroll as a mathematics and computer science student at Munich's Technical University.
+They then drove him south to Lugano, Switzerland to pursue the goal professionally.

 He currently juggles jobs as professor of AI at the University of Italian Switzerland, as the scientific director at the Swiss AI Lab IDSIA (the Dalle Molle Institute for Artificial Intelligence Research), and as the cofounder and chief scientist of NNAISENSE - pronounced "nascence" as it aims to give birth to a general purpose AI.

 A founding father of AI to his fans and its enfant terrible to his critics, Schmidhuber's reputation precedes him, for better and for worse.

 His most celebrated contribution to the field is Long Short-Term Memory (LSTM) recurrent neural networks, which learn from experience to translate languages, control robots, predict diseases and compose music.

 "General-purpose intelligence goes beyond what you can do with supervised learning, through LSTM," Schmidhuber tells Techworld in a sunny courtyard of east London's Tobacco Dock.
 "The current commercial focus is on supervised learning - for example, you train the LSTM to do speech recognition, or translation from one language to another, by showing it lots of human-created examples.